Caris LeVert: Indiana Pacers (2021–2022)

 On January 16, 2021, LeVert was traded to the Indiana Pacers in a multi-player, four-team trade with the Cleveland Cavaliers and Houston Rockets that sent James Harden to Brooklyn and Victor Oladipo to Houston.
 LeVert was sidelined indefinitely after an MRI revealed a small mass on his left kidney.
 He said that the trade possibly saved his life as he was feeling 100% healthy.
 On January 25, 2021, LeVert underwent successful surgery to remove the mass, which was confirmed as being renal cell carcinoma.
 He was expected to have a full recovery and no further treatment was said to be needed.
 On March 13, LeVert returned to the court and made his debut for the Pacers, recording 13 points, seven rebounds and two assists in Indiana's 122–111 win over the Phoenix Suns.

-Cleveland Cavaliers (2022–present)
+Cleveland Cavaliers (2022–2025)

-On February 6, 2022, LeVert was traded, along with a 2022 second-round pick, to the Cleveland Cavaliers in exchange for Ricky Rubio, a lottery-protected 2022 first-round pick, a 2022 second-round pick and a 2027 second-round pick.
+On February 6, 2022, LeVert was traded, along with a 2022 second-round pick (Luke Travers), to his hometown team the Cleveland Cavaliers in exchange for Ricky Rubio, a 2023 first-round pick (Ben Sheppard), a 2022 second-round pick (Andrew Nembhard), and a 2027 second-round pick.
 On February 9, LeVert made his Cavaliers debut, putting up 11 points off the bench in a 105–92 win over the San Antonio Spurs.
+On October 28, 2022, he scored a season-high 41 points during a 132–123 overtime win against the Boston Celtics.
+During this game, Donovan Mitchell also totaled 41 points, and the duo became the first pairing on the Cavaliers to each score 40+ in a game since LeBron James and Kyrie Irving did so in Game 5 of the 2016 NBA Finals.

+On July 6, 2023, LeVert re-signed with Cleveland.
+Although LeVert had previously posted 15 assists in the 2020 NBA Bubble during the 2020 NBA playoffs for Brooklyn against the Toronto Raptors, on February 28, 2024, he posted a (regular season) career-high as Cleveland lost to the Chicago Bulls in double overtime.

+Atlanta Hawks (2025)

+On February 6, 2025, LeVert, along with Georges Niang, three second round picks, and two pick swaps were traded to the Atlanta Hawks in exchange for De'Andre Hunter.
+LeVert contributed 25 points off the bench including a game-winning buzzer beater against the Memphis Grizzlies on March 3.
+He posted his season high 31-point performance on April 11 against the Philadelphia 76ers.

+Detroit Pistons (2025–present)

+On July 8, 2025, LeVert signed a two-year, $29 million contract with the Detroit Pistons.